sunisdown/faster_cpython/fat_python.rst

 * ``NAME`` key in global namespace

-This optimization is disabled by default because it changes the :ref:`Python semantic <fat-python-semantic>`: if the copied builtin function is replaced in the middle of the function, the specialized bytecode still uses the old builtin function.
+This optimization is disabled by default because it changes the :ref:`Python semantics <fat-python-semantics>`: if the copied builtin function is replaced in the middle of the function, the specialized bytecode still uses the old builtin function.
 To use the optimization on a project, you may have to add the following :ref:`configuration <fat-config>` at the top of the file::

     __astoptimizer__ = {'copy_builtin_to_constant': False}